When 'pre-loved' can harm you – I'm a Feng Shui consultant and you should never buy these 6 things for your home in a thrift store

 This is because in some circumstances, a mirror seems to retain the energy of situations it has reflected.
 Where these are traumatic, stressful or emotionally painful reflections, that energy appears to seep out into the lives of the new owners.

 This had all happened over a couple of months, so understandably she needed answers fast.
-On a video walk through of her home, a glamorous mirror raised a red flag.
-Although it was beautiful and had been a $10 second-hand bargain, there was something about it which just didn’t feel right.
+On a video walk-through of her home, a glamorous mirror raised a red flag.
+Although it was beautiful and had been a $10 second-hand bargain, there was something about it that just didn’t feel right.

 In the bright cheery room, the corner where it stood was dark and seemed to absorb light rather than working to naturally increase the light, which was odd in itself.

 When Natasha explained it came from a yard sale at the home of a suicide victim, the penny dropped.
 She recalled buying the mirror a matter of days before her relationship ended.
 It appeared the mirror had absorbed a very depressing energy from the previous owner which was being exuded into her bedroom and her life.
-She removed it from her home straightaway.
+She followed the Feng Shui mirror rules and removed it from her home straight away.

 As a result, Natasha’s luck took a significant upturn, and now she has a supportive partner and a gorgeous little boy.
 She glows with happiness in a way she never thought possible.